 Organic is best, in terms of food quality and environmental impact (think less junk for the earth too).
 But as eating completely organic is unfeasible for most of us, focusing on the Dirty Dozen might be a good start.

 So being organized becomes essential.
 So you will end up gradually having to take on preparing and cooking your own food.
 Which is not as bad as it seems, especially if it means that it puts you in complete control of what goes in your body.

-Plan your meals
+6. Plan your meals

 Think about a few easy recipes that you know how to cook from scratch and that don’t involve processed food, or very little of it.
 Make those your staple diet and add new recipes as you go along.

 Try and plan to make a bit more than you need, so you can eat leftovers the next day, or freeze them for later.

-Know how to shop
+7. Know how to shop

 This can be daunting, but if you follow a couple of no-nonsense rules, your shopping trips might not take you longer than usual, and you won’t have to spend hours sifting through endless ingredients lists.

-Then, select your middle aisles carefully, ignoring anything that is highly processed (biscuits, convenience meals etc.).
+Then, select your middle aisles carefully, ignoring anything that is highly processed (biscuits, convenience meals, etc.).

 Aim for simple, basic ingredients to start with, preferably that you already know how to prepare.
 If you have the choice, go for the least processed option.
 Think brown rice instead of white, wholewheat pasta and bread, tinned chopped tomatoes instead of tomato sauce, etc.

-Cook from scratch
+8. Cook from scratch

 I would suggest keeping a few shortcuts here and there, because most of us work, have a family to look after, and still want to have a life.
 So a few lesser-processed, nutrient-rich products that will make your life easier are fine.

 And this is pretty much it!

 It’s not a diet, and it’s not a trend.
 It’s more of a lifestyle, where one would just try to eat as naturally as possible, one day at a time.

-Stick around for more tips on how to clean up your diet, step by step.
+Stick around for more tips on how to Clean up your Diet, Step by Step.